Who We AreAging and Disability Resource Center helping you through life’s changes

 ADRC is your source for unbiased, comprehensive information.

-All people are valued, celebrated, and connected to life of possibilities.
+All people are valued, celebrated, and connected to a life of possibilities.

 Empower and enrich the lives of older adults, adults with disabilities and their caregivers.